-Currently, the latest iPhone in the market is generation 12.
-The iPhone 12 Pro Max is the most expensive and has unique features and specs.
-The iPhone 12 Pro is of 6.1 Inch display screen.
+Currently, the latest iPhone in the market is generation 15.
+The iPhone 15 Pro Max is the most expensive and has unique features and specs.
+The iPhone 15 Pro has a 6.1-inch display screen.
 It’s a Super Retina XDR, the best OLED display screen yet.
 In contrast, the iPhone Pro Max comes with a 6.7-inch display screen.
-Both are running on the latest A14 Bionic 5G processor.
+Both are running on the latest A17 Pro processor with 16-core neural engines, 6-core GPUs and 6-core CPUs.
 A ceramic shield protects the front.
-The camera of the iPhone Pro Max stands outs, and it’s the highlight of the Pro max model.
-With a 65 mm telephoto and a new sensor-shift OIS for amazing pictures.
+The camera of the iPhone 15 Pro is 48 Megapixels with a digital zoom of up to 15x.
+It is the highlight of the phone.

-The iPhones of the 12 series come with an A14 Bionic chip.
-With a dual-camera system along with an ultra-wide lens.
-It allows up to 5x digital zoom.
-All the new iPhones and iPads are running on the latest iOS 14.3 operating system, which was released in September last year.
+The iPhones of the 15 series come with an A17 chip.
+With a dual-camera system that has 48 megapixels along with an ultra-wide lens.
+It allows up to 25x digital zoom.
+All the new iPhones and iPads are running on the latest iOS 17.1.3 operating system.

 Backup and Restore iOS device via iTunes on Macbook and Windows PC:

-You are moving on to our guide.
-You might know that there are two official ways to back up and restore iOS devices.
-Either you can back up all your data on iCloud.
-This is not practical, as users have just 5 GB of cloud storage.
+There are two official ways to back up and restore iOS devices.
+You can also back up all your data on iCloud.
+This is impractical, as users have just 5 GB of cloud storage.
 One cannot back up all their pictures and videos from a phone of 128 GB into a 5 GB cloud.
 The more practical option is using iTunes on either your Macbook or Windows PC.
 The only down point of this method is that it requires a computer.
-Well, when you use iTunes to back up your iPhone on Macbook or Windows PC.
-The Backup of your phone is stored in your computer’s hard drive.
+Well, when you use iTunes to back up your iPhone on a Macbook or Windows PC.
+The backup of your phone is stored in your computer’s hard drive.
 In this guide, we will locate iPhone backup present on your Macbook or Windows PC.

 These backups are saved in the computer after you factory reset your iPhone.
 Delete all the data and reset all the settings.
 Then, you can connect your iPhone to your computer again and restore the data on your iPhone.
 The performance of your phone will be like it is brand new.
 The information you stored in it over the years will be right there.